Denisqu/voxel-game/README.md

 **CMAKE**

+- [ ] Create .bat scripts for conan and cmake
 - [ ] Setup cmake with conan
 - [ ] Setup gitignore
 - [ ] Add C++ 20 c++ version in cmake